One of the most common questions people have about DP is:

 Which was more persistent?

-Which should you focus on more in order to speed your recovery?
+Which should you focus on to recover as quickly as possible?

 The answer is NEITHER.

-It doesn’t matter if you’re experiencing more DP or DR. They’re two sides of the same coin and they’re both caused by the same thing: ANXIETY.
+It doesn’t matter if you’re experiencing more Depersonalization or Derealization.
+They’re two sides of the same coin and they’re both caused by the same thing: ANXIETY.

-Think about it -- is there any possible clear delineation between feeling
+Think about it -- is there any possible way to draw a clear line between feeling

 Of course not.
-This is a mental reaction to trauma, and simply isn’t divisible in the same way you can distinguish a broken arm from a broken leg.
+This is a mental reaction to trauma.
+You can't talk about the difference between Depersonalization and Derealization like one's a broken arm and the other is a broken leg!

 As the Wikipedia entry for Derealization says:

 I don’t mean to suggest that there is no difference between these conditions.
-And in certain other circumstances, for example with cases of head trauma, it can be beneficial to distinguish between the two as part of recovery.
+And in certain other circumstances, for example with cases of head trauma, it can be important to distinguish between them.

-In fact, the opposite is true: there is no amount of thinking on DP or DR - or the difference between them - that will help your recovery.
+And there's no amount of thinking about Depersonalization and Derealization - or the difference between them - that will help your recovery!

-It's far more beneficial to focus the mind AWAY from the condition, as that's what will overwrite the anxious thought patterns that are causing the DP and DR in the first place.
+It's far more beneficial to focus the mind AWAY from the condition, as that's what will overwrite the anxious thought patterns that are causing the Depersonalization and Derealization in the first place.

-Understanding that is the first step towards understanding how depersonalization works -- and how to recover.
+Understanding that is the first step towards understanding how the condition works -- and how to recover.